The blameless blog

 • Easier to fix problems due to smaller releases

-• Customers frequently get updates and see improvements and new features.
+• Customers frequently get updates and see optimizations and new features.

 Continuous Deployment Challenges